jeremy-donson/oss-survive-and-thrive-guide/pages/chromium-support.md

 ## Three Valid Concerns

-PROBLEM 3: We opened a terminal and got stuck on the command-line, which is admittedly cryptic and unforgiving.
+- PROBLEM 1: We opened a terminal, tried something, and got stuck on the command-line, which is admittedly cryptic and unforgiving.

-PREVENTION: We reference our statements commands before
+- PREVENTION: We reference our command-line statements prior to doing anything and discuss them thru chat.

-CORRECTION: We reference
+- Thru chat, ask someone with experience about the purpose, the result, the undos and possible threats are to our systems with ANY command-line statement.

+- PREVENTION: Use copy-paste and command-line history (arrow-up) to avoid typos.

+- CORRECTION: We can always undo what we did, provided we have backups of our data and a way to restore our system.

 ---